MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-app-names.md

-﻿---
+---
-Description: View the names that you've reserved for your app, reserve additional names (for other languages or to change your app's name), and delete reserved names that you don't need anymore.
+description: View the names that you've reserved for your app, reserve additional names (for other languages or to change your app's name), and delete reserved names that you don't need anymore.
 title: Manage app names
 ms.assetid: D95A6227-746E-4729-AE55-648A7102401C
 ms.date: 10/02/2018